Robust topological quantum state transfer with long-range interactions in Rydberg arrays: Single-sided edge states in one dimension

 \subsection{Odd SSH model, symmetry-enforced}

 To relax the constraint arising from the finite-size hybridization described above, one may consider an SSH chain with an odd number of lattice sites.
 For a chiral symmetric Hamiltonian, the energy spectrum is symmetric about zero energy.
 As a consequence, systems with an odd number of sites necessarily host a zero-energy eigenstate independently of the specific values of the Hamiltonian parameters.
 This zero-energy mode lies within the bulk band gap in both the topologically trivial and non-trivial phases.
 For $J_1'\neq J_1$, the corresponding wavefunction is exponentially localized at a single boundary as seen in Figure \ref{TopologicalModels}b).
 Due to the sublattice imbalance introduced by the odd number of sites and the associated breaking of translational symmetry, this edge state resides entirely on sublattice $A$.
-Note that while zero-energy edge states appear in both phases for odd-length chains, only the left-localized edge state in the topologically non-trivial phase is protected by the bulk topology \cite{Qi2011}.
-In contrast, the corresponding right-localized edge state in the trivial phase lacks topological protection and can be removed by symmetry-preserving perturbations.